FireDragonGameStudio/Unity-ZXing-BarQrCodeHandling/README.md

 # Barcode and QR Code handling in Unity with ZXing.NET

-This is the corresponding github repository for the video tutorial series about "Barcode and QRCode in Unity with ZXing.NET - The ultimate tutorial".
+This is the corresponding github repository for the video tutorial series about "Barcode and QRCode in Unity with ZXing.NET - A guide for Standalone, Android, WebGL and Hololens".
 Using additional functionality with ZXing.NET, AR Foundation and OpenXR. :)

 Tutorial Video - https://www.youtube.com/watch?v=tJXvynhbmpg